Really-Simple-Plugins/complianz-gdpr/readme.txt

 = 4.1.0 =
 * New: AMP support
-* Tweak: offer option to ask opt-in for statistics in Germany
+* New: Force opt-in for statistics in Germany (optional)
+* Tweak: Integrated with GADWP | Google Analytics for WordPress
 * Fix: dismiss on timeout not working
 * Fix: revoke on cookie policy when GEO ip enabled, US only
 * Fix: when no region was selected, a string with empty region could appear in the dashboard.
 * Tweak: dismiss the upgrade notice even when no changes are detected.
 * Tweak: improved review notice
+* Twea: higher treshold for dashboard notifications
 * Tweak: remove "unknown privacy link"
 * Tweak: no need to opt in to cookiedatabase.org when no cookies
 * Tweak: dedicated shortcode [cmplz-cookies] to enable users to inlude the cookies list only